shivasiddharth/headless-alexa-avs-sample-app/README.md

 **********************************************************************
 **This does not modify your installed alexa-avs-sample-app in any manner.
 Please do not open issues relating to the working of alexa-avs-sample-app here.
 Post your issues pertaining to the running of services alone here.**
 **********************************************************************
+**Install the alexa-avs-sample-app and first make sure that it is working fine.**

 1. Clone the git using:
 ```